About the Ryde project

 The High Street and its immediate area, which is the focus of the Ryde High Street HAZ scheme, provides a major opportunity to instigate the successful regeneration of Ryde, linking the original historic core of the town to the more successful areas of Union Street and the Esplanade and providing a background for regenerating a number of landmark buildings including the Ryde Town/Hall at one end and the former convent at the other.
 As well as providing much needed pedestrian friendly, attractive outdoor space which the town currently lacks, it will also build on Ryde’s strengths as a cultural and creative centre, providing a location for cultural events such as the carnivals and other outdoor activities, space for creative businesses and exploit the growing demand for affordable first-time buyer, commuter properties in reach of the hovercraft and Fastcat facilities.

-To help improve the standards of shopfront design and maintenance of building frontages in the town centre we have commissioned the production of a new guidance document.
+To help improve the standards of shopfront design and maintenance of building frontages in the town centre we have produced a new guidance document.

-The guide will be a key part of our shopfront improvement initiatives, setting a standard for what will be acceptable for grant-supported improvements.
-It is anticipated it will also be adopted as a supplementary planning document (SPD) to ensure changes to frontages in the future mean the design and conservation standards our heritage town centre deserves.
+The Commercial Frontages Design Guide forms an important part of our shopfront improvement initiatives, setting a standard for what will be acceptable for grant-supported improvements.
+It was adopted as a supplementary planning document (SPD) in November 2022 and will ensure changes to frontages in the future mean the design and conservation standards our heritage town centre deserves.

 More about the design guide here